Get Help for Benzodiazepine Addiction

-These are some of the most commonly prescribed medications in psychiatry because they have a number of properties which make them useful in a lot of clinical situations.
+Benzodiazepine Addiction Treatment: These prescription drugs are prescribed by doctors to alleviate feelings of anxiety and help with insomnia or other sleep disorders.
+“Benzos” are some of the most commonly prescribed medications in psychiatry because they have a number of properties that make them useful in a lot of clinical situations.

-Given before an anesthetic (such as before surgery)
+- Given before an anaesthetic (such as before surgery)

 Signs of Benzodiazepine Abuse

 At normal or regular doses, benzodiazepines relieve anxiety and insomnia.
 Sometimes, people taking benzodiazepines may feel drowsy or dizzy.
 High doses of benzodiazepines can produce more serious side effects.